Microchip-MPLAB-Harmony/net_apps_sam_a5d2/apps/berkeley_udp_client/readme.md

-# TCP/IP UDP Client Server
+# TCP/IP UDP Berkeley Client

-The UDP Client Server configuration demonstrates creating a network client and a network server that uses the MPLAB Harmony UDP API.
-This demonstration shows how the UDP/IP loopback works and it is a combination of the TCP/IP UDP Client and TCP/IP UDP Server application.
+The UDP Berkeley Client configuration demonstrates creating a network Client with the API to make a UDP/IP connection to a specified port.

-**TCP/IP UDP Client Server MHC Configuration**
+**TCP/IP UDP Berkeley Client MHC Configuration**

 The following Project Graph diagram shows the Harmony components included in this application demonstration.